A mindful breathing meditation for relaxation

 If you would like to train your mind in equanimity when faced with a stressful experience, as you practice your meditation breathing techniques, recall a recent event that was stressful for you.
 Select a moderately stressful experience.
 Bring your awareness to what happened, and to your thoughts and feelings about the experience.
 Let your heart open as you breathe in and out.
 Without any judgment, turn towards the difficulty with compassion and acceptance.
 Just be there with it.

 By training in this way, you’ll learn to stay with any experience without rejecting it or feeding it.
 You’ll learn that you can simply tell yourself: this is a moment of stress.
 Meditation can be used to welcome that unpleasant experience with great acceptance.
 You’ll find that you can let it go, place your attention back on your natural way of breathing and relax.
+You can also practice specific breathing exercises to reduce stress.

 Stress is part of life and we all suffer from it.
 Breathe into this reality without judgment or the need to change anything.
 As you practice stress relief meditation, just be with any experience without rejecting it or feeding it.
 Without any effort or striving, just be one with your breath and be kind to yourself: you are doing the best you can in this moment.
 Let all thoughts, images, feelings and sensations go and return once again to your breathing.